Trail Tools

 A great blue heron I’ll be.”

-Do the heron pounce to find small neat creatures in the long grass:
+Do the heron pounce to find small neat creatures on the ground:

 Return to the main trail.
 Practice your flying skills.
 Flap your wings and “fly” 100 m up the trail and take cover in a path on the right behind the big boulder.